microsoft/microsoft-ui-xaml-specs/active/ScrollingView/ScrollView.md

 | ScrollCompleted | Raised at the end of a ScrollTo, ScrollBy, or AddScrollVelocity asynchronous operation.
 Provides the original correlation ID. |
 | ZoomAnimationStarting | Raised when a ZoomTo or ZoomBy call triggers an animation.
 Allows customization of that animation. |
 | ZoomCompleted | Raised at the end of a ZoomTo, ZoomBy, or AddZoomVelocity asynchronous operation.
 Provides the original correlation ID. |
-| BringingIntoView | Raised at the beginning of a bring-into-view-request participation.
+| BringingIntoView | Raised at the beginning of a bring-into-view request participation.
 Allows customization of that participation.

 ### ScrollView, additional methods